gauge-sh/tach/docs/usage.md

 ## tach install
-`tach` can be installed into your development workflow automatically as a pre-commit hook.
+Tach can be installed into your development workflow automatically as a pre-commit hook.

 ### With pre-commit framework